syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Getting-Started.md

 # Getting Started

-This section explains you the steps required to render the calendar control, to change selection mode, set min max dates and black out dates for the control.
-This section covers only the minimal features that you need to know to get started with the Calendar.
+This section explains you the steps required to render the SfCalendar control, to change selection mode, set min max dates and black out dates for the control.
+This section covers only the minimal features that you need to know to get started with the SfCalendar.

 ![](images/gettingstarted.png)

-## Creating your first Calendar in Xamarin.Android.
+## Creating your first SfCalendar in Xamarin.Android.

 ### Referencing Essential Studio Components in Your Solution